-Thereafter Ganguly scored three hundreds (147 at Colombo SSC, 109 at Mohali, and 173 at Bombay) in a span of four Tests against Sri Lanka; in between came a 99 at Nagpur.
+Thereafter Ganguly scored 3 hundreds (147 at SSC, 109 at Mohali, and 173 at Bombay) in a span of 4 Tests against Sri Lanka; in between came a 99 at Nagpur.
 In the Bombay Test he hit one of the most humongous sixes Wankhede has ever witnessed — a lofted drive off Kumar Dharmasena that easily cleared the stadium.
 During this phase he also scored 113 at Premadasa — his maiden ODI hundred — when nobody else crossed 28.

 In between the two series, however, was sandwiched the Sahara Cup of 1997 — the highest point in the career of Sourav Ganguly the ODI all-rounder.

 Sahara Cup 1997

 The annual bilateral ODI series against Pakistan at Toronto was supposed to consist of five matches but after the third match got called midway off a sixth was named as replacement.
 Ganguly scored 222 runs in the series at 55.50 and picked up 15 wickets at 10.67 from the 6 ODIs.
 Though ten other men have managed to score 200 runs and take 15 wickets in an ODI series or tournament none of them have achieved it in as few as 6 matches.
 He picked up two or more wickets every innings he bowled in and won the Man of the Match awards four consecutive times.